Field ReferenceSettings

 • Name — unique identifier (“Fermenter 3”, “Bottling line A”).

-• Active — inactive work centers don’t show up in scheduling pickers.
+• Active — inactive tanks and lines don’t show up in scheduling pickers.

 • Notes — free-text (calibration date, last cleaning, ownership).

-The setup checklist treats “Add work centers” as complete when at least one active row exists.
+The setup checklist treats “Add tanks and lines” as complete when at least one active row exists.

 Field reference